The Hong Kong Museum of History: Gallery Overview

 I always ponder about this while going through this gallery.
 While standing amidst the incredible reconstructions of colonial period shops, teahouses, panoramas, etc.

 As for the gallery on the Japanese Occupation, this is similar to those in Singapore and Malaysia, and so I tend to pass through it quickly.
 Nonetheless, for visitors unfamiliar with WWII in East Asia, this gallery would be an enlightening experience.
 It also reminds that several decades of blood and tears lies behind Hong Kong’s modern and glamorous façade.

 Gallery 8: Modern Metropolis and the Return to China

-The final gallery displays what is likely the most familiar to foreign visitors i.e. the representative aspects of Hong Kong life well-known to the world nowadays.
+The final gallery displays what the most familiar to foreign visitors nowadays i.e. the representative aspects of Hong Kong life best-known to the world.
 Having grown up on a diet of shows and music from Hong Kong, I always experienced a sort of fuzzy feeling when viewing the retro posters, comics, and so on.
-For visitors completely new to Hong Kong, I believe this gallery would still charm, for like the preceding ones, much love and thought have gone into the conceptualization of the displays.
+For visitors unfamiliar with Hong Kong, I believe this gallery would still charm, for like the preceding ones, much love and thought have gone into the conceptualization of the displays.
 Lastly, this gallery contains a great introduction to Hong Kong broadcast entertainment, in the form of an eight-minute short movie.
 As a Hong Kong wuxia drama fan, I am always thrilled by the feature.
 In spite of the many times I’ve seen it.

 © 2018 Kuan Leong Yong